 All postgraduate research students are expected to attend at least 50% of the postgraduate research seminars, a minimum of 6 of the College's research seminars and 6 other talks on topics relating to their field of study.
 Note: Your student is expected to present twice (once if they are based at another institution) at the postgraduate research seminar series, the first talk normally being given in year 1.
 Students not based at RVC must provide evidence at annual appraisal of seminar attendance elsewhere.
 This may also be allowable for RVC based students undertaking social sciences or education research and should be discussed with the Head of the Graduate School.
-Recordings of the seminars are available on Echo 360 on the Graduate school site of Learn.
+Recordings of the seminars are available on Learn.